Dark Photons from the Center of the Earth: Smoking-Gun Signals of Dark Matter: Dark Matter Accumulation in the Earth

 The capture rate for a general $d\sigma_N/dE_R$ can then be rewritten as

 Here $f_{\oplus}(u)$ is defined to be the angular-averaged and annual-averaged velocity distribution in the rest frame of the Earth~\cite{Vergados:1998ax},

-where $V_{\odot} \simeq 220~\km/\s$ is the velocity of the Sun relative to the galactic center, and $V_{\oplus} \simeq 29.8~\km/\s$ is the velocity of the Earth relative to the Sun.
+where $V_{\odot} \simeq 220~\km/\s$ is the velocity of the Sun relative to the galactic center, $V_{\oplus} \simeq 29.8~\km/\s$ is the velocity of the Earth relative to the Sun, and $\cos \gamma \approx 0.51$ is the angle of inclination of the Earth's orbital plane relative to the Sun's orbit.
 Many-body simulations and other considerations suggest a dark matter velocity distribution in the galactic rest frame of the form~\cite{Vogelsberger:2008qb,Fairbairn:2008gz, Kuhlen:2009vh,Ling:2009eh,Lisanti:2010qx,Mao:2012hf}

 where $N_0$ is a normalization constant, $v_{\text{gal}}$ is the escape velocity from the galaxy, and the parameters describing the distribution have typical values in the ranges~\cite{Baratella:2013fya,Choi:2013eda}